 He became a member of the Cabinet in 1986 as Secretary of State for Scotland.
 In 1990 he became Secretary of State for Transport and in 1992 he was appointed Secretary of State for Defence.
 From 1995-97 he held the post of Foreign Secretary.
 He was one of only four ministers to serve throughout the terms of Prime Ministers Margaret Thatcher and John Major.
 In 1997 he was knighted in recognition of his public service.

 Sir Malcolm was re-elected as a Member of Parliament in May 2005 for Kensington and Chelsea.
 He served as the Shadow Secretary of State for Work and Pensions and Welfare Reform until December 2005.
 He was elected as Member of Parliament for Kensington in May 2010 and remained in Parliament until 2015.

 He served as UK representative on the Commonwealth Eminent Persons Group 2010-2011 and as Chairman of the Intelligence and Security Committee of Parliament, which provides oversight of the UK’s intelligence agencies, MI6, MI5 and GCHQ, from 2010 until 2015.
-He is currently a member of the OSCE’s Eminent Persons Group, which has reported on relations between Russia and the West.
+He was a member of the OSCE’s Eminent Persons Group, which reported on relations between Russia and the West.
 He also serves on the Board of the Nuclear Threat Initiative in Washington DC.
-He has been appointed a Visiting Professor at King’s College ,London and is a Senior Associate Fellow of the Royal United Services Institute (RUSI)
+He has been appointed a Visiting Professor at King’s College ,London and is a Distinguished Fellow of the Royal United Services Institute (RUSI)

 He is currently a member of the Executive Board for the European Leadership Network (ELN).